 4. Working graciously with your neighbors and the ARB.

-As the community grows and changes, construction needs change.
+As the community grows and changes, construction needs to change.
 Each lot is unique; so are the construction challenges and solutions for each lot.
 There have been and will continue to be variations, and approvals at one site do not create a precedent for others.

-The National Property Owners Association and the Architectural Review Board are committed to preserving Pinehurst National as an environmental safe harbor for your house in the woods, and that of your neighbors.
+The National Property Owners Association and the Architectural Review Board are committed to preserving Pinehurst National as an environmentally safe harbor for your house in the woods, and that of your neighbors.
 Please work with us to ensure our lifestyle and our financial investments continue to be positive for everyone.

 NPOA/ARB/12-5-16.
 Ref.
 National DCRs, Building Guidelines